mr-nfamous/ungop/README.md

 Ok, perhaps the latter isn't *too* difficult to recognize or remember, but for such an important and common operation, its bulkiness is not insignificant.

+## Memorability
+Although autofill and IDE tooltips are obviously useful, it is objectively more efficient if programmers aren't distracted by the need to look up the name of an operation.
+As the previous mentioned list of types implies, there are literally thousands of unique operation names.
+However, there are less than 300 actual operations and the type specific variants follow a highly consistent and very easy to learn naming scheme.

+Each generic operation name begins with a three letter prefix, followed by a single letter variant identifier.
+The "type specific" operation names use a suffix that is always based on the type of the first operand (parameter).
+There's no need to worry about which `sunnadi` parameter is the destination address and which is the source; the suffix - "adi" - means it applies to `int64_t *`, which must be the destination, since `sunnadi` means "store unaligned int64_t value".